Mayo Clinic Minnesota’s nurse anesthetist program is the oldest continuously operating school of nurse anesthesia.

 - Monitor patients to ensure anesthesia is maintained.

-- Monitor patients during anesthesia and respond accurately to vital signs and emergency situations, if necessary.
+- Monitor patients during anesthesia and emergency situations, if necessary.

-- Record each patient’s vital signs, anesthetic procedures and case management – as well as all anesthetics, fluids and medications administered – before, during and after surgery.
+- Record each patient’s vital signs, anesthetic procedures, and after surgery.

 Mayo Clinic’s Department of Anesthesiology uses state-of-the-art equipment and techniques.
 Approximately 80,000 anesthetics are administered at Mayo Clinic each year in the following areas: